pymeasure/pymeasure/docs/quick_start.rst

 Checking the version
 --------------------

-Now that you have Python and PyMeasure installed, open up a REPL or Jupyter notebook to test which version you have installed.
+Now that you have Python and PyMeasure installed, open your python environment (e.g. a REPL or Jupyter notebook) to test which version you have installed.
 Execute the following Python code.

 .. code-block:: python